 - Urination increase

-If you know or believe your dog has consumed a toxic plant, it’s important to seek emergency veterinary care or an Emergency clinic near you.
+If you know or believe your dog has consumed a toxic plant, it’s important to seek out an emergency vet care or an Emergency clinic near you.

 In many cases, the vet may be able to induce vomiting to help reduce the risk of poisoning and increase your dog’s chances of survival.